 A woman motorist had a bit of an issue with Edwardian hats.
 The fashion of the decade was to wear very large, heavily decorated hats perched on top of very full and fluffy hair.
 One or two hats pins held the hat securely to the head under normal conditions, but a bit of wind could knock them right off.
 These were not good choices for motoring.
 Fortunately, some other, more casual styles of hats were adopted by motorists.

-- Sailor hat- A boater or sailor straw hat was an excellent choice for summertime with short drives.
+- Sailor hat: A straw boater hat or sailor hat was an excellent choice for summertime with short drives.
 The crown was low and the bride was wide but stiff.
-A sailor “yacht” style cap was a soft, flat, small brimmed and wide body sporty summer hat.
+A sailor “yacht” style cap was a soft, flat, sporty summer hat with a small brim and wide body.

 A veil became useful, both to secure hats onto the head and to protect the face and eyes from dust.
 A short veil hanging down to the shoulders was fine for a casual drive, but real motoring required a much longer sheer crepe de chine scarf to be wrapped over the hat, under the chin, and around to the back or in a bow to one side.